eesa999/Similarity-Check-Tool/README.md

 # Similarity Check Tool

-This project is a Python-based tool that utilizes the **Ollama AI model** to analyze **geographical and semantic similarity** between textual entries.
-It is particularly designed for judicial institutions in **Saudi Arabia**, helping determine whether two given texts refer to the same place or entity, despite minor differences in wording.
+This project is a Python-based tool that utilizes the Ollama AI model to analyze geographical and semantic similarity between textual entries.
+It is designed to help determine whether two given texts refer to the same entity, name, or location, despite minor differences in wording.

 ---